Race Information - Rules & Regulations

-Unofficial wheeled vehicles (strollers, bikes, baby joggers, skates, skate boards, roller blades, etc...) are not permitted on the, 5K, Half Marathon or 20 Mile courses.
+Unofficial wheeled vehicles (strollers, bikes, baby joggers, skates, skate boards, roller blades, etc...) are not permitted on the 5K or Half Marathon.
 Pets are also banned from the course.

 Only validly entered runners may participate.
 No one under the age of 12 on race day will be allowed to compete in the Half Marathon.
 There are no age restrictions for the 5K or ½ Marathon Relay.

 Portable Music Devices:

 You may wear headphones/i-pods/etc. during the races.

 The race will be staffed and videotaped at several checkpoints to ensure competitors who cross the finish line have done so after completing the entire course.

 Please make sure your race number is pinned to the FRONT of your shirt/singlet.
 Please do not attempt to cross the finish line without a race number clearly visible to finish line personnel.

 Any competitor who receives prize money may be required to provide a Social Security Number to Marathon officials.
 In accordance with USATF Rules and regulations, college-eligible athletes are not eligible to receive athletic funds (prize money).
 The names and addresses of all athletes and the amount of athletic funds paid to any individual who competes in the Earth Day Run Events will be submitted to the USATF.